top of page

 What the variation theory (of learning) is and isn't.
 A brief introduction.

 To become aware of an aspect you must experience difference (change, or variation) in that aspect.
+Just defining an aspect for a student isn't going to cut it; instead, a student must be provoked into perceiving it through variation.
+It's in the variety that meaning can be discerned.

 Imagine a very isolated settlement a thousand years ago.
 Maybe in the middle of Siberia, and they've been told that they speak Russian.
 But the people have never encountered—heard, or heard of—any other language.
 What is their concept of language?
 Language to them equates to the word Russian and no matter how many times they hear Russian (hearing similarity), they don't differentiate between language and Russian.